albertostefanelli/conjoint_class/README.md

 ## Info

-Feel free to open an issue if you find errors or you want to propose some improvement to the material
+Feel free to open an issue if you find errors or you want to propose improvements to the material